testdeck/testdeck/README.md

 ``` bash
 npm i mocha-typescript --save-dev
 ```
-The require the mocha-typescript in your test files and you will be good to go:
+Then require the mocha-typescript in your test files and you will be good to go:
 ``` TypeScript
 import { suite, test, slow, timeout, skip, only } from "mocha-typescript";
 @suite class Two {